Generalized compressible flows and solutions of the H(div) geodesic problem: The variational formulation on the cone

-which is the Lagrangian for the CH equation.
+which is the $H(\mr{div})$ norm.
 Note that the coefficient $1/4$ is directly related to the choice of $g_\cone$ as cone metric.
-Using different coefficients in $g_\cone$ we can obtain the general form of the Lagrangian in equation \eqref{eq:ablag}.
+Using different coefficients in $g_\cone$ we can obtain the general form of the Lagrangian in equation \eqref{eq:ablagg} with $c=0$.
+Introducing $P$ as the Lagrange multiplier for the constraint $\varphi_\#(\lambda^2 \rho_0) = \rho_0$, the Euler-Lagrange equations associated with $L$ read as follows